-Use of tourniquet for extremity hemorrhage is strongly recommended if sustained direct pressure is ineffective or impractical; Use a commercially-produced, windlass, pneumatic, or ratcheting device, which has been demonstrated to occlude arterial flow and avoid narrow, elastic, or bungee-type devices.
-Utilize improvised tourniquets only if no commercial device is available; Do not release a properly-applied tourniquet until the patient reaches definitive care.
-It is imperative to write the letter "T" and the exact time you place the tourniquet on the patients' forehead with permanent marker.
+\ Use of tourniquet for extremity hemorrhage is strongly recommended if sustained direct pressure is ineffective or impractical; Use a commercially-produced, windlass, pneumatic, or ratcheting device, which has been demonstrated to occlude arterial flow and avoid narrow, elastic, or bungee-type devices.
+Utilize improvised tourniquets only if no commercial device is available.
+If an improvised tourniquet is present before medical provider arrival, place a commercial tourniquet per protocol and remove the improvised tourniquet if operationally feasible.

 Apply a topical hemostatic agent, in combination with direct pressure, for wounds in anatomical areas where tourniquets cannot be applied and sustained pressure alone is ineffective or impractical.
 Only apply topical hemostatic agents in a gauze format that supports wound packing.
-Only utilize topical hemostatic agents which have been determined to be effective and safe in a standardized laboratory model.
+Only utilize topical hemostatic agents that have been determined to be effective and safe in a standardized laboratory model.